xsuchy/ada-zangemann-cz/docbook/README.md

   - Docbook doesn't have a model for a titlepage.
 Instead the common practice is to print a page containing the title and subtile.
 This can be observed from this example of [pdf generation](https://doccookbook.sourceforge.net/html/en/dbc.fo.design-titlepages.html).
 - All involved persons have been modelled as persons to reveive credit in the main info.
 This increases the complexity in the modelling, but is more precise in the metadata.
 As the information is already in the colophon, it might as well be removed.
 - Custom elements are used inside the book info element to list the named characters in the story.
 This allows translators to document the chosen names in case they deviate.
+- Font information is added to in book/info using custom elements (az:style/az:fontset/az:font).
+Especially languages using non-latin charachters might require different fonts.
+Adding this information into the DocBook document breaks the DocBook principle of separating formatting and content.
+Adding it in the same file brings conveniencefor processors by having the information available in one structure.

 #### Ideas for consideration
 - To add to each paragraph (`<para>` or `<literallayout>`) an `az:pagenum` attribute for easier parsing.
 This enables parsers to select all paragraphs with this attribute that should end up on a given page.
 Alternatively is to use `<az:page num="n"/>` elements to separate pages or use DocBook sections to split a chapter into separate pages.
 Note that sections would have to be defined within a chapter, making it more difficult to get the title, requiring navigation up the element tree.